felixmaldonadoos/HodgkinHuxleySim/README.md

 Author: by Felix A. Maldonado Osorio
 Date: January 6, 2024

+## To do:
+- voltage seems off. need to recheck equations and what the injection current looks like. maybe indexing is off.

 # Notice:

 This is a work in progress.
 Currently focusing on Ubuntu build in WSL2.